GXDE-OS/gxde-os.github.io/en/install/install.md

 For Beginners: If you don't know how to partition, leave some space on a disk and select to install on the whole disk during installation.

 EFI Installation: You must create a partition formatted as vfat/fat32 with the mount point set to /boot/efi.
 The remaining space can be partitioned as needed.

+Install image lock screen password: `live`

 ### Daily Build Image
 If you want to download the daily build image, you can visit: https://sourceforge.net/projects/gxde-os-daily/